-- Bring any pertinent medical data to your appointment with the surgeon.
-This includes reports of special tests (echocardiogram, sleep study, etc.) or hospital discharge summary if you have been in the hospital.
+- Bring any related medical information to your appointment with the surgeon.
+This includes reports of special tests (echocardiogram, sleep study, etc.) or a hospital discharge summary if you have been in the hospital.

 - Check with your insurance provider for a list of preoperative requirements.
 Some require several months of physician-supervised weight loss efforts.
 If this is the case, make certain you obtain clear documentation.

 Typically, patients who have laparoscopic surgery have less discomfort, shorter hospital stays, decreased hernia and wound infection rates, and reduced scarring.
 They also return to work more quickly.

 Every attempt is made to control pain after surgery and to make it possible for you to move about quickly and become active, which speeds recovery.
 Our staff will work with you to manage your pain immediately following surgery and when you return home.
 Most patients report minimal discomfort after laparoscopic surgery.

 How long do I have to stay in the hospital?

 Although it can vary, most

 adjustable gastric band patients are able to leave the same day as their surgery.

 Sleeve gastrectomy patients generally go home the day following their surgery, and

 gastric bypass patients typically go home one to two days following their surgery.